One of the first things any organization must do to prevent dirty data from entering the system is to establish a data-friendly company culture.

 On the other hand, the data steward is actually the one who lays down the rules and the plans and then coordinates data delivery.
 He is the operations guy.

 Last in this change is the data manager.
 This guy operates at a micro-level in the Enterprise.
-He normally coordinates between the data owner and the technical part of implementing the plans.
+He usually coordinates between the data owner and the technical part of implementing the plans.

-Now that you have the systems, procedures, and manpower in place, what next?
-Remember, a fruitful data quality and management project require a holistic approach.
+Now that you have the systems, procedures, and manpower in place, what's next?
+Remember, a fruitful data quality and management project requires a holistic approach.

 This is where the ‘How’ part comes in – how to go about ensuring consistent good data?